 The pros of neutering are many and extremely beneficial for your cat.
 Spaying is a standard surgical operation that eliminates the risk of unwanted pregnancy.
 As described above, cats are very successful breeders, and female cats can give birth many times over their lifespan.
 Spaying reduces the risk of her having an unwanted litter and resolves the problem of rehousing young kittens.
 As any animal shelter will tell you, they are inundated with unwanted kittens all year round, and it is challenging to re-house these many unwanted cats.

-One other improvement is that spayed female cats are far less likely to mark their territory by spraying urine.
+Another improvement is that spayed female cats are far less likely to mark their territory by spraying urine.
 Your cat will be much less likely to seek exit routes and be more content to stay inside the home.
 Indoor cats don’t run the same accident risks, such as being run over or limb injury, as outdoor ones.
-They also are not so prone to getting into injurious catfights that the outdoor cats suffer from.
+They also are not so prone to getting into injurious catfights that outdoor cats suffer from.

 Cons Of Spaying

 There are a few cons to spaying, other than your cat may get too heavy.
 The risk of obesity is three times higher in sterilized cats than in non-neutered ones.
 Since your cat is calmer in temperament after neutering, you will have to control her diet more carefully.
 She will not be roaming around looking for a mate, so she will not burn off those extra calories.